Akash-Manikandan/Akash-Manikandan/README.md

 ## I'm just trying to master the best of what others have already figured out!

-- 🔭 I’m currently pursuing my second year B.Tech at Sri Venkateswara College of Engineering,Sriperumbudur.
+- 🔭 I’m currently pursuing my final year B.Tech at Sri Venkateswara College of Engineering,Sriperumbudur.
 - 🌱 I’m currently learning Rust, Web Development and BlockChain.

 <br />